-But a lot of people don't bother to engage in direct messages because they think it's too time-consuming or they're not sure what to say.
+But many people don't bother to engage in direct messages because they think it's too time-consuming or they're not sure what to say.
 And the majority of those who do engage in DMs, don't do it correctly.
 They either come across as spammy or try to sell their products/services immediately without even getting to know the person, which is a big turn-off.

 The key to success with direct messages is to focus on building relationships and providing value.
 If you can do that, you'll be well on your way to success.